stock trader vs stock broker: What's the difference?

 On the other hand, stock traders are independent investors who make decisions about buying and selling financial instruments to pursue their own investment goals.
 Understanding the distinctions between these two professions is essential if you want to learn the stock market,

-Understanding the differences between these two roles can help you make informed decisions about how to participate in the stock market and achieve your financial goals.
+Understanding the differences between the stock trader and broker can help you make informed decisions about how to participate in the stock market and achieve your financial goals.

 Download the Trove app to start trading with ease.